Uber Halts Self-Driving Car Tests in Arizona After Friday Night Collision

 If driver-less autos can perform appreciably better than humans do over a large enough sample size, they should then be considered a safe alternative... the only question is how much better they need to perform.

+If driver-less autos can perform appreciably better than humans do over a large enough sample size, they should then be considered a safe alternative..

+Appreciably safer than the average driver might not be safer than some drivers.

-The self-driving car is blamed for human error (Score:3, Insightful)
+The self-driving car is blamed for human error (Score:4, Insightful)

 I am reminded that when cars were first invented, there were laws put in place mandating that someone walk ahead of any self-propelled vehicle waving a red flag [wikipedia.org], for fear of scaring horses and making people uncomfortable.